idamantium/uncommonplaces-jekyll/_projects/fieldtripday.md

 short-description: The New York launch event for Field Trip, an app from Google's Niantic Labs
 small-image: /images//2013/01/120929-3313_o1.jpg
 ---
+<blockquote>Calling all urban explorers, history buffs, and lovers of Greenpoint!
+Drift with us through the culture and history of Greenpoint, Brooklyn, a tucked away neighborhood sculpted by its maritime and industrial past.</blockquote>
 <ul class="medium-block-grid-2 small-block-grid-1">
 <li>
 <img src="{{ site.baseurl }}/images//2013/01/120929-3360_o1.jpg"  />